TatyCris/Swap-Tickets-Client/README.md

-# Swap-Tickets-Client
+# TicketsNow
-This project is the client side of a full stack web-application where users can buy and sell tickets for all kinds of events.
+This project is the client part of a full-stack web-application where users can (in a future feature) buy and sell tickets for all kinds of events.

 ## Table of contents